cschwan/sage-on-gentoo/README.rst

 version of sage (sage-9999 ebuild) need to build their own documentation from scratch if they need it.

+NOTE: if you want sage to display plots while working from a terminal, you should make sure that matplotlib is installed with at least one graphical backend such as gtk3 or qt5.

 INSTALL SAGE
 ------------